 The realization that stage fright is having an adverse effect on their level of performance compounds the issue, leaving the performer feeling even more insecure and uncertain.
 Physical symptoms such as sweating, trembling, and nausea can also emerge, making the experience even more uncomfortable.

-But, confidence can be a powerful antidote to stage fright.
+But, confidence can be a strong antidote to stage fright.
 Confidence in your stand-up comedy material, confidence in your performing ability, and confidence in yourself as an entertainer can help establish a connection with the audience and create a more memorable performance.

 Stage comfort and confidence won’t give a person more talent, but it is the ultimate talent enhancement any performer can have.
 Developing stage comfort and confidence can help a performer deliver their material more effectively and bring their unique talents to the forefront.